Frank Fat's: History

 In the restaurant's early years, Frank and Mary Fat and their children raised chickens and grew corn, bok choy, gai lan, bitter melon and squashes on an acre of land a few miles away.
 The restaurant was called Frank's 806 back then, because of the prominence of the street number on its neon sign.

-Because of the restaurant's location so close to the capitol, and its growing reputation for good food, excellent service and privacy, Frank Fat's soon became popular with state legislators and lobbyists.
+Frank Fat's soon became popular with state legislators and lobbyists because of its location close to the capital building and its growing reputation for good food, excellent service, and privacy.
 Every California governor has been a customer since the restaurant opened.
 Former governor Earl Warren, later Chief Justice of the United States Supreme Court, was a regular customer for many years, and had a personal friendship with Fat.
 Former governor Jerry Brown has also been a customer for over 40 years, and attended the restaurant's 80th birthday party.

 As the years passed, Frank and Mary Fat became increasingly involved with civic affairs and political activism in support of Chinese-American interests.
 Mary supported the Chinese Consolidated Benevolent Association and Frank backed education and lobbying efforts.

-In 1987, legislative leaders Willie Brown and Bill Lockyer negotiated a five year compromise deal on tort reform at Frank Fat's, with representatives of a wide variety of interest groups.
+In 1987, legislative leaders Willie Brown and Bill Lockyer negotiated a five-year compromise deal on tort reform at Frank Fat's, with representatives of a wide variety of interest groups.
 All the stakeholders signed off on one of the restaurant's linen napkins.